Maitray-Jariwala/FoodOrderSystem/README.md

 ----------- Main -----------
 The main file is where the flow of the code is defined.
-It also contains the logic for user registration and user login. // NOTE ( It is still not made such that the user registered in the past can access the system for ordering.)
+It also contains the logic for user registration and login.
+( It is still not made such that the user registered in the past can access the system for ordering.)

 ----------- Menu.h && Menu.cpp -----------